frostie/frostie-portfolio/README.md

 # frostie-portfolio
-A portfolio web template.
+I'm working on a portfolio web template that will eventually showcase all of my music and front-end dev projects.
 Check it out at: https://codepen.io/frostie-dev

 ## Next Actions
-- Add personal projects to the site
+- Add JavaScript interactions

 ## A Closer Look